Rudolph Purple Crab Apple Trees

 Malus Rudolph crab apple trees are perfect for injecting some purple, red and pink tones into your garden.
 They have great purple-red young leaves borne on red stalks, maturing to a dark purple blush in summer and a fabulous purple-gold in autumn.
 The large, profuse flowers are purple-pink; they don't last long, but are simply stunning at their peak in late spring.

-The average sized, dark purple fruit are not abundant compared to most other varieties, but still good for making jelly or pressing for juice to add to a cider mixture.
-If you don't pick them, they will stay in the tree into Autumn, unless the squirrels and birds snatch them.
+The average sized, dark purple fruit aren't abundant compared to most other varieties, but still good for making jelly or pressing for juice to add to a cider mixture.
+If you don't pick them, they'll stay in the tree into Autumn, unless the squirrels and birds snatch them.

 Browse our variety of crab apple trees or our full range of ornamental garden trees.